 I don't publish content on this website that was prepared by AI tools or LLMs and pass it off as my own.

-Like many people these days, especially those of us in the tech sphere, I use AI tools daily for many mundane and repetitive tasks, primarily summarising content and helping with research.
+Like many people these days, especially those of us in the tech sphere, I use AI tools daily for many mundane and repetitive tasks.
+LLMs are great for creating or digesting huge amounts of text, which is a blessing and a curse.

-Even web search has been somewhat replaced by AI tools for me.
+Outside of publishing, my humble web search has been somewhat replaced by AI tools.
 This is something I resisted for a long time because (humblebrag) I'm pretty good at searching.
-However the ability to quickly cut through the SEO crap and refine or iterate on searches has just become much faster and less frustrating for me.
+However the ability to quickly cut through the modern world of SEO tripe and refine or iterate on searches has just become much faster and less frustrating for me.
 And yes, I double check anything even remotely important.

 When it comes to this blog, I don't have LLMs write for me.
 Just like Derek Sivers I often ask LLMs to help me with the things I'd otherwise ask somebody next to me: What are examples of xyz?
 Where did abc come from?
 Who first uttered the phrase “Well when events change, I change my mind.
 What do you do?”? (nope, still not sure on that one).
 Just like a web search, the output informs my thinking and my words flow out of my fingers just like the good old days.